Code Graph Renso Subscribe

 { "action": "list" }

-Six per-surface registry tools, all the same shape as code_graph_feature: read + validate + mutate, with dry_run on every mutating action.
+Six per-surface registry tools, all the same shape as feature: read + validate + mutate, with dry_run on every mutating action.
 Lifecycle transitions are named verbs, never --status: accept/reject/deprecate/supersede on ADRs; deprecate/reactivate on invariants.
 Attach/detach is always link/unlink.
 Delete is remove.
 The record id is the first positional argument.

 Landmines are tripwires, not tickets — there is no resolved status.
 A landmine is addressed by link-ing its recurrence guard (invariant/test/ADR) and stays in place as the institutional-memory signal.
 It leaves the registry only via remove, and only when invalid or obsolete.